raizyr/greyshade/README.md

 [author]
 name = "hugo"
-# email will use for gravatar
+# email will be used for gravatar
 email = ""
+# public_email will be used for mailto link
+public_email = ""

 [taxonomies]
-category = "categories"
+tag = "tags"

 [params]
 # site description, will show under navigation